History of the Los Angeles Rams: 1980–1982: The move to Anaheim

 In 1980, the team posted an 11–5 record, but only managed a wild card spot and were sent packing after a loss to the Cowboys.
 Age and injuries finally caught up with the Rams in 1981, as they only won six games, were swept for the first time by the division rival New Orleans Saints, and missed the playoffs for the first time in nine years.
 After the 1982 season was shortened to nine games by a strike, the Rams went 2–7, the team's worst season since 1962, when they won only 1 game.

 Competition with the Raiders

-In 1982, the Oakland Raiders moved to Los Angeles and took up residence in the Rams' then-former home, the Los Angeles Memorial Coliseum.
+In 1982, the Oakland Raiders moved to Los Angeles and took up residence in the Rams' former home, the Los Angeles Memorial Coliseum.
 The combined effect of these two moves was to divide the Rams' traditional fanbase in two.
-This was coupled with the early 1980s being rebuilding years for the club, while the Raiders were winners of Super Bowl XVIII in the 1983 season.
+The early 1980s were also rebuilding years for the club, while the Raiders were winners of Super Bowl XVIII in the 1983 season.
 Meanwhile, the Los Angeles Lakers won championships in 1980 and 1982 en route to winning five titles in that decade, the Los Angeles Dodgers won the World Series in 1981 and 1988, and even the Los Angeles Kings made a deep run in the playoffs in 1982.
-As a result, the Rams declined sharply in popularity during the 1980s even though the team remained a playoff contender during the decade.
+As a result, the Rams declined sharply in popularity during the 1980s even though the team remained a playoff contender.